 This hybrid strain has a relatively low THC content of between 13% and 17%.
 It is a cross of OG Kush and Sour Diesel.
 Its mid-range THC level means Sour OG is often touted as one of the best medical strains around.
 Indeed, it won an award at the 2011 High Times Medical Cannabis Cup.

 Sour OG is the epitome of a mellow smoke.
 It doesn’t hit you particularly fast or hard.
-Instead, its warm and uplifting feel slowly descends upon you.
-If you are feeling anxious, smoke some Sour OG and you should feel uplifted and slightly euphoric although you won’t necessarily feel these effects creep up on you.
+Instead, its warm and uplifting feeling slowly descends upon you.
+If you are anxious, smoke some Sour OG, and you should feel uplifted and slightly euphoric.
+Please note that you won’t necessarily feel these effects creep up on you.

 It has a pine and diesel scent and offers a pleasant citrus aftertaste.
-Sour OG is one of the most sought-after marijuana strains in patients who have mood disorders because of its capacity to induce a sense of calm and relaxation.
+Sour OG is one of the most sought-after marijuana strains in patients who have mood disorders.
+This is because of its capacity to induce a sense of calm and relaxation.
 Possible side effects include dry and itchy eyes and occasionally an increase in headaches.

 4 – Cannatonic (The All-Rounder Marijuana Strain)

 Cannatonic is a cross of G13 Haze and MK Ultra.
-It provides users with a thoroughly pleasant mellow high and they often report feeling relaxed and even optimistic.
+It provides users with a thoroughly pleasant mellow high, and they often report feeling relaxed and even optimistic.
 Cannatonic is the perfect afternoon or evening smoke because it helps you think with a clear mind without an energy boost.
-Don’t be surprised if you find yourself smiling incessantly while using this strain!
+Don’t be surprised if you find yourself smiling regularly while using this strain!

-It has a sour smell but a beautiful citrus taste.
-There are very few side effects associated with Cannatonic which is why it is such a fantastic medicinal strain.
-In very rare cases, you may feel thirsty and dizzy.
-Overall, it is a great choice for patients with panic disorder and is also a good option if you suffer from chronic pain.
+It has a sour smell but a pleasant citrus taste.
+There are very few side effects associated with Cannatonic, which is why it is such a fantastic medicinal strain.
+In sporadic cases, you may feel thirsty and dizzy.
+Overall, it is an excellent choice for patients with panic disorder.
+It is also a good option if you suffer from chronic pain.

 5 – Girl Scout Cookies (The Ironically Named Marijuana Strain)

-If you think this indica dominant (60%) strain won’t pack a punch due to its innocuous name, you’re in for quite a shock.
-Girl Scout Cookies has a THC of between 18% and 28% so be careful if you elect to go for strains at the high end of that range.
-It is a cross of Durban Poison and South Florida OG Kush and has developed a reputation for providing users with a balanced high.
+If you think this indica-dominant (60%) strain won’t pack a punch due to its innocuous name, you’re in for quite a shock.
+Girl Scout Cookies has a THC of between 18% and 28%.
+We always recommend caution if you elect to go for strains at the high end of that range.
+It is a cross of Durban Poison and South Florida OG Kush.
+GSC has developed a reputation for providing users with a balanced high.

 Despite its potency, GSC is a great option if you have a panic disorder.
-It gets to work quickly, and you’ll soon benefit from an intense cerebral high which elevates your mood.
-Expect to feel your confidence improve so consider using this strain before social occasions, but only if you can handle the effects.
+It gets to work quickly, and you’ll soon benefit from an intense cerebral high, which elevates your mood.
+Expect to feel your confidence improve.
+Consider using this strain before social occasions, but only if you can handle the effects.
 Eventually, the high moves into your body and users report feeling extremely relaxed after the initial stimulation.

-The earthy & sweet smell is pleasant, and it offers a minty taste along with the merest hint of nutmeg.
+The earthy, sweet smell is pleasant, and it offers a minty taste along with the merest hint of nutmeg.
 The main side effects are dry eyes and dry mouth.
-Although Girl Scout Cookies has been used to treat a variety of conditions, it is best-known as a medicinal strain with a special focus on individuals suffering from stress and anxiety disorders.
+Girl Scout Cookies is used to treat a variety of conditions.
+However, it is best-known as a medicinal strain with a particular focus on individuals suffering from stress and anxiety disorders.

 Final Thoughts on Marijuana Strains for Panic Disorders

-If you suffer from repeated panic attacks and conventional medicine is not working, consider using one of the marijuana strains we have mentioned above.
-In general, indica-dominant hybrids have a better CBD to THC ratio which reduces the risk of adverse effects.
+Do you suffer from repeated panic attacks and find that conventional medicine is not working?
+If so, consider using one of the marijuana strains we have mentioned above.
+In general, indica-dominant hybrids have a better CBD to THC ratio, which reduces the risk of adverse effects.

-Irrespective to the information provided above, it is extremely important to consult with your doctor before you consume cannabis.
-Please note that cannabis may not replace traditional treatment and should be only consumed in according to the laws and with professional guidance.
+Irrespective of the information provided above, it is essential to consult with your doctor before you consume cannabis.
+Please note that marijuana may not replace traditional treatment.
+You should only consume it under the laws in your state and with professional guidance.